 Areas to be considered as part of the comprehensive needs assessment.
-Summary of analysis of each of the areas considered as part of the comprehensive
+Summary of analysis of each of the areas considered as part of the comprehensive needs assessment.

-- needs assessment.

 School Profile:

 Includes student and staff data

 Curriculum:

 Includes academic expectations, alignment to

+Oklahoma Academic Standards, and the

-PASS, and the process to monitor, evaluate and
+process to monitor, evaluate and review

-review curriculum
+curriculum

 Classroom Evaluation/Assessment:

 Includes classroom assessments, alignment to

-Oklahoma Academic Standards which will

-include PASS 2010, and use of assessment
+Oklahoma Academic Standards, and use of

-data

-Instruction:

-Includes the varied strategies used in the

-classroom, integration of technology, and

-teacher collaboration

-School Culture:

-Includes learning environment, leader and

-teacher beliefs, and value of equity and

-Student Femily and Community Supports

-Student, Family, and Community Support: Includes communication methods, engagement

-efforts, and parents as partners

-Professional Growth, Development, and

-Evaluation:

-Includes professional development plan,

-capacity building, and evaluation process

-Leadership:

-Includes process for decision making, policies

-and procedures, and the shared vision

-Organizational Structure and Resources:

-Includes use of resources, master schedule,

-staffing, and teaming

-Comprehensive and Effective Planning:

-Includes the process for collaboration, use of

-data, development of school goals, and

-continuous evaluation